wariacix/Hack-n-Slash-2/README.md

 - Skill tree.
 - Statistics window.

-# Currently working: (as of 29/06/2023)
+# Currently working: (as of 01/08/2023)
 - Displaying fully random procedurally generated 2D world with different biomes & cities that you can move on.
-- Camera centered on player.
 - Equipment with many types of armor, potions & weapons.
-- Showing items' stats.
+- Showing items' many stats.
-- Interface gfx + health, mana, and xp bars.
+- Interface gfx + health, mana, and xp bars, also a level and gold indicator.
-- Displaying city view & sound when entered.
+- Displaying city view & sound when entered - cities use dialogue system.
 - Working shop system.
 - Dialogue & choice system working.
 - Fights with monsters.